 “Inequities in health are unfair, unnecessary and avoidable.
 New York City is one of the most unequal cities in the United States and one of the most segregated.
 It is no surprise that these everyday realities are reflected in our health.
 A more deliberate effort to name and address these disparities will frame all that we do.”

-- Health Commissioner, Mary T. Bassett, MD, MPH
+- Former Health Commissioner Mary T. Bassett, MD, MPH

 Every New Yorker will live in a thriving neighborhood, where resources work well and systems are equitable.
 These conditions will nurture and sustain healthy individuals and communities across our city.